magneticio/vamp.io/content/documentation/tutorials/automate-a-canary-release.md

 ## Create a blueprint and deploy some services
 We can use Vamp Runner to quickly create and deploy all the artifacts required for our demo.
-If you prefer a manual approach, you could always create each of these yourself - the required YAMLs for all the recipes are available in the github repo ([github.com/magneticio - Vamp Runner recipes](https://github.com/magneticio/vamp-runner/tree/master/recipes)).
+If you prefer, you could always create each of these manually yourself - the required YAMLs for all the recipes are available in the github repo ([github.com/magneticio - Vamp Runner recipes](https://github.com/magneticio/vamp-runner/tree/master/recipes)).

 1. Go to **Recipes** and select **Canary Release - Introducing New Service Version** from the RECIPES list.
   * The steps required to complete the selected recipe are listed in the middle box